-With mortgage insurance, you don’t have any say in the matter.
+With the lender-provided option, you don’t have any say in the matter.
 Once the policy is activated, all transactions are handled by the suits at the bank or lender’s office until they deliver a deed to your family or estate – no matter what the size of the debt.

 Term life insurance instead gives your beneficiary the freedom to do what they want with the payout.
 They may want to pay off the mortgage, take over the mortgage and use the funds on other needs at that time, or something in between those two choices given their financial situation.
 Ultimately, you are leaving them the choice.